slapxxi/slavapavlutin.github.io/_drafts/vocabulary-1.md

 ---

-- forgo
+- forgo, do without; _No one was prepared to forgo their hour time to attend the meeting._
-- tack
+- tack, nail; _The carpet was tacked to the floor.
+I nailed the sign to a tree._

-- allude
+- allude, refer to; _The problem had been alluded to briefly in earlier discussions.
+I promised not to refer to the matter again._

-- govern, determine, control
+- govern, control; _Prices are governed by market demand.
+The whole territory is now controlled by the army._

-- insulate, protect
+- insulate, protect; _Until now the industry had been insulated from economic realities._

-- wield
+- wield; _She wields enormous power within the party._
-- grapple, contend, tackle
+- grapple, contend, tackle; _The new government has yet to grapple with the problem of air pollution.
+The government is determined to tacke inflation._

-- insatiable
+- insatiable, greedy; _an insatiable appetite/curiosity/thirst; _
 - extensive
 - outrageous